Top 21 Best Things to Do in Rio de Janeiro (Plus Complete Visit Guide!)

 The following destinations are also located near Rio de Janeiro if you have time to extend your trip:

 We recommend spending at least 3 nights (4 full days) in Rio de Janeiro.
-We spent two nights in Rio and we could have used at least one more day to see more of the sights.
-With two days in Rio de Janeiro, we were able to see Copacabana Beach, Fort Copacabana, Ipanema Beach, and Christ the Redeemer.
+We spent two nights and we could have used at least one more day to see more of the sights.
+With two days, we were able to see Copacabana Beach, Fort Copacabana, Ipanema Beach, and Christ the Redeemer.
 If we had more time, we would have liked to have visited Sugarloaf Mountain.
 If you have 4 or more days in Rio, you can also add the botanical gardens and the Museum of Tomorrow.

-We hope this article was helpful to you in finding things to do in Rio de Janeiro, Brazil.
-Rio de Janeiro is a must-see destination in South America.
+We hope this article was helpful to you in finding things to do for your trip.
 This was one of our favorite trips, and it was made even more special by attending my brother and sister-in-law’s wedding.
 We highly recommend that you add Rio de Janeiro to your bucket list!

 Disclaimer: We always strive for content accuracy.
 Since the time of publishing, travel-related information regarding pricing, schedules, and hours may have changed.
 Please look up such information directly from each vendor or institution for the most current information.